Skip to content

 2. Action Payload: Freesail POSTs the action to the gateway with the surface’s data model.

-3. Agent Processing: The agent picks up the action via MCP and responds.
+3. Agent Processing: The agent picks up the action via MCP resource notification and responds.

 {